mehulagg/gitlab/doc/user/clusters/agent/index.md

 - You can replace `gitlab-agent` with `<YOUR-DESIRED-NAMESPACE>`.
 - For the `kas-address` (Kubernetes Agent Server), the agent can use the WebSockets or gRPC protocols to connect to the Agent Server.
 Depending on your cluster configuration and GitLab architecture, you may need to use one or the other.
-For the `gitlab-kas` helm chart, an ingress is created for the Agent Server using the `/-/kubernetes-agent` endpoint.
+For the `gitlab-kas` Helm chart, an Ingress is created for the Agent Server using the `/-/kubernetes-agent` endpoint.
 This can be used for the WebSockets protocol connection.
   - Specify the `grpc` scheme (e.g. `grpc://gitlab-kas:5005`) to use gRPC directly.
 The connection is not encrypted.